THZthz/libopus/readme.md

 This project can be compiled using cmake, both windows(mingw) and linux is OK, requires library opengl and glfw.

+Please star the project if you think it is nice or want to encourage me in coding :)

 ## explanation for some directories

 - brain: simple ANN with back-propagation and LSTM(rather simple)